 You really need to make sure that your shark fishing gear and tackle is up to the job.

 What kind of rods and reels you use will depend on whether you are fishing from a boat of off of a pier or the beach.

-The best shark fishing rods regardless of their length will need a strong backbone so should be rated at least 50 to 80 lbs.
+Shark rods regardless of their length will need a strong backbone so should be rated at least 50 to 80 lbs.

-The best shark reels need to match the type of setup you have chosen.
+Shark reels need to match the type of setup you have chosen.
 For example a good surf casting outfit that is used for smaller shark species will be all but useless for larger species offshore and vice versa.

 Always follow your local rules and regulations when it comes to the use of fish as bait.